Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Methodology

-\paragraph{Type 3: Problems with Extraneous Information.} The problem includes irrelevant numbers: $N_r \subset N$ contains the relevant values and $N_d = N \setminus N_r \neq \emptyset$ the distractors.
+The problem includes irrelevant numbers: $N_r \subset N$ contains the relevant values and $N_d = N \setminus N_r \neq \emptyset$ the distractors.
 Models must identify which numbers matter before calculating.
 This is particularly interesting in Sinhala and Tamil, where complex morphology and flexible word order can make signal-noise separation harder.